firesim/firesim/docs/Running-Simulations-Tutorial/Running-a-Single-Node-Simulation.rst

 AWS user, you can see what these do by looking at the :ref:`manager-configuration-files` section.
 Otherwise, don't change them.

-Now, let's change the ``target_config`` mapping to model the correct target design.
+Now, let's verify that the ``target_config`` mapping will model the correct target design.
-By default, it is set to model an 8-node cluster with a cycle-accurate network.
+By default, it is set to model a single-node with no network.
-Instead, we want to model a single-node with no network.
-To do so, we will need to change a few items in this section:
+It should look like the following:

 ::